blockspacer/fuchsia-cobalt/README.md

 should be similar if not identical to the associated file in the Fuchsia repository [here](https://fuchsia.googlesource.com/fuchsia/+/master/build).

-### config
-This directory contains the implementation of Cobalt's config registration system.
-A client that wants to use Cobalt starts by registering configurations of their *Metrics*, *Encodings* and *Reports*.

 ### encoder
 This directory contains the code for Cobalt's Encoder, which is a client library whose job is to encode Observations using one of several